libretro/docs/docs/library/yabause.md

 This md5sum is just a hint, it is not required, any valid saturn bios should work.

+!!!
+Question "Is the bios really optional ?"
+    It's highly recommended to install a real bios, the emulated bios is not perfect and has lesser compatibility.
+Furthermore, due to the nature of "multi-disc" games on Sega Saturn (they are independent game discs that will send you back to the bios screen when switching), the bios is **required** if you intend to load m3u files.

 ## Features

 Frontend-level settings or features that the Yabause core respects.